rdagumampan/yuniql-web/content/docs/how-yuniql-works.md

 +++
 title = "How yuniql works"
-description = "Understand the design principles, the ways of working and internals of yuniql." bref = "Understand the design principles, the ways of working and internals of yuniql." weight = 1 draft = false
+description = "Sneek peek.
+Design principles, ways of working and internals of yuniql." bref = "Understand the design principles, the ways of working and internals of yuniql." weight = 1 draft = false